stancu-mihai/serverless-dotnet-api/README.md

 - Federated authentification
 - Validate REST data (schema)
 - Confirmation email
-- Unit tests
 - Repository is tightly coupled with DynamoDBContext.
-Database migrations also can't currently be handled.
-Take a look into Entity Framework Core, and its support for DynamoDB?
 - Lock icon for authorization requiring services
-- Query parameters (?q=search&a=15)
-- Logging
 - User - should replace username with user id
-- Secret- Env

 ## Decisions
 - JWT Should contain just user id, because it is the only one not changing (otherwise the token may contain a deleted user and would still work for 7 days)
+- Will not use Entity Framework for NoSql Databases (ORM-Object relational mapping, relational means SQL)

 ## Questions
 - Admin and User in the same db?